 The lab will be done with an assigned partner.
-Partners and room assignments will be randomly selected.
+Partners and room assignments will be scheduled.

+With your partner position the phantom as indicated on the form in your room.
+Make one or two deliberate mistakes and expose the image.
+Move to the next room up.
 Assume that you are relieving another technologist for coffee.
-He/she has just developed the last film for a radiographic series on the patient on the table.
+He/she has just exposed the last film of a radiographic series on the patient on the table.